YaroslavnaYermolenko/goit-markup-hw-06/README.md

-# goit-markup-hw-02
+# goit-markup-hw-06

-go it second homework
+go it six homework